Montecri/GNSSTimeServer/README.md

 ---

 Here are some pictures of the inside of the project.
-This version is AC-powered.
-It doesn't have to be portable so the battery power supply wasn't implemented.
+This version doesn't have to be portable so it's AC powered and the battery power supply wasn't implemented.
 It also uses a switch instead of a motion sensor to turn the displays on and off.

 ![inside_front_bb-menor](https://github.com/Montecri/GPSTimeServer/blob/Dual-Display/images/IMG_2767.JPG)